muspell/getopt_p/README.md

 public domain software, the recipient may choose to use the software under the terms of the "BSD Zero Clause License".

-See the comment blocks at the end of the file for the full license texts.
+See the comment blocks at the end of the header file for the full text of these licenses.

 Library Usage